JanKRB/JanKRB/README.md

 - Web applications using **PHP and Laravel**

 ## ⚡ Do's for 2021
-- Improving my skills in python
-- Learning more about database structures
-- Enhancing skills in mobile development
+- Enhancing skills in mobile development & Angular
 - Contributing more in public repositories